CELEBRATING OUR HERITAGE AND CULTURE

 An organizing meeting was held in June and a record number of Swedes and Swedish descendants showed up.
 Subsequently the Swedish American Heritage Society of West Michigan was founded and immediately joined the Swedish Council of America.
 It is one of the largest Swedish groups in the country with close to 400 members.
-Dr. Bill Johnson, Mary Seeger and SAHS Past President Kerstin Trowbridge are current SCA board members.
+Mary Seeger and SAHS Past President Kerstin Trowbridge are current SCA board members.

 SAHS is a 501(c)3 organization.